HenrikBengtsson/jottr.org-blogdown/content/post/2019-01-11-parallelize-a-for-loop.md

 (*) I do have some ideas on how to get the above code snippet to do automatic workload balancing "under the hood", but that is quite far into the future of the future framework.

+UPDATE 2022-12-11: Update examples that used the deprecated `multiprocess` future backend alias to use the `multisession` backend.

 [doFuture]: https://cran.r-project.org/package=doFuture